Kris Bryant Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers' 2.81 team ERA ranked first among all MLB pitching staffs.
+- The Dodgers had the first-ranked team ERA among all league pitching staffs (2.81).

 © 2023 Data Skrive.
 All rights reserved.